Bikita Minerals powers Masvingo’s rise at the heart of Zimbabwe’s lithium boom

 Bikita Minerals is one of the world’s longest-running lithium mines, with a history stretching back decades.
 In recent years, however, the operation has undergone a dramatic transformation following significant Chinese investment, turning it into a modern, high-output mine with global relevance.

-In 2024 alone, Bikita Minerals produced more than 58 000 tonnes of lithium carbonate equivalent (LCE), placing it among the top 10 lithium-producing mines worldwide.
+The report notes that in 2024 alone, Bikita Minerals produced more than 58 000 tonnes of lithium carbonate equivalent (LCE), placing it among the top 10 lithium-producing mines worldwide.

-The Africa Energy Chamber report underscores the mine’s global standing, noting that Zimbabwe hosts two of the world’s top 10 lithium-producing projects — Bikita Minerals in Masvingo and the Arcadia Lithium Project near Harare, both operated by Chinese companies.
+It underscores the mine’s global standing, noting that Zimbabwe hosts two of the world’s top 10 lithium-producing projects — Bikita Minerals in Masvingo and the Arcadia Lithium Project near Harare, both operated by Chinese companies.

 “Zimbabwe featured prominently in the global lithium production landscape, with two of the top 10 lithium-producing projects located in the country,” the report states.